cod3rkane/note-taker-app/README.md

 - Once you have cloned the repo
 - At the root directory simply run `docker-compose up`
 - Open the app with Firefox or Chrome using http://localhost:3000/
+- For real-time open two browsers using http://localhost:3000/QVjFl_bCKGJgQVgXAAAG
+  - OR http://localhost:3000/${ROOM_ID} this can be any word, hash, name...

 - Enjoy the Note Taker App.